its-edalo/slay-the-jokers/INSTALL.md

 If you need help or have suggestions, contact me at `itsedalo@gmail.com`.

+*If you got here from from the Balatro Mod Manager, you can skip to Step 5.*

 ## Pre-Step: Acquire Your Upload Key

 Before starting, you'll need an `upload.key` file for the Slay the Jokers server.
 You can get one in either of the following ways: